JoaoVictorCoder/DC-Coin-Bot/README.md

   - service: http_status:404

 ```
+When those files are created, the prompt returns the file location for you to seach UwO

 All the times you run those commands, the console will show you where the files appear, and you need to go there to copy them and paste in the cloudflared folder of the project.
 You will need to rename the files as your config.yml is listening.